Introduction to the Retail Reset

 -

 Market Entry Opportunities: Vacated retail spaces may offer more affordable leasing options for emerging businesses.
+The closure of many stores often leads to liquidation sales, allowing new businesses to acquire inventory or fixtures at a discount.

 -